 Jump down to: Web Resources | Articles and Books

-Starting Point Service Learning Module- Find detailed information about the pedagogy of service learning, including the benefits of using service learning, techniques for incorporating it into your course, suggestions for project design and example projects.
-This module is part of the Starting Point Project, which describes a host of instructional methods designed to work with entry-level geoscience students.
+Pedagogy in Action Service Learning Module- Find detailed information about the pedagogy of service learning, including the benefits of using service learning, techniques for incorporating it into your course, suggestions for project design and example projects.

 National Service Learning Clearinghouse submitted by Dave Mogk